madeleineforbes/gwenbell.com/presence.md

 When you buy Presence, you'll also get Terminal.

 Terminal is dead people on tech.
-I have conversations with Steve Jobs, Alan Watts, Biggie Smalls, Audrey Hepburn, a cameo from Marilyn Monroe, Rilke, Nina Simone, Jean Dominique-Bauby, my mom, faeries and you freshly dead.
+I have conversations on

++ We are all terminal
++ Steve Jobs: intro, Body is Weak, Tech is Strong, Steve and Alan
++ Roundtable discussion
++ Alan Watts: Steve and Alan
++ Biggie Smalls: And Another One
++ Audrey Hepburn: Poise and the Public
++ Rilke: Push Pen
++ Nina Simone: What Shakes You?
++ Jean Dominique-Bauby: Drop the Agenda
++ A new pair of underwear
++ My mom
++ Faeries
++ You: Freshly dead

 They showed up in the bath tub one day and I wrote down what they said.
+Terminal is about perspective.
+It frames all the previous work I did.
 I added it to _Presence_ because it rounds it out.
 It's the final nail in the coffin.

 **Technical Skill Level: Intermediate | HTML | Included in Presence  <del>$125</del> $97* **